Heliostat in der Sonne

 SWS

-The industrial sector accounts for about 30 % of the final energy demand of the Federal Republic of Germany.
-Of this, around two thirds is used for the generation of process heat, whereby large amounts of waste heat are usually generated.
-The waste heat is typically generated at a temperature level that is below the temperature required for the respective processes.
-The SWS project is therefore investigating a high-temperature heat pump in combination with a molten salt heat storage system.
-By means of the heat pump, waste heat is brought to a temperature of more than 500 °C and stored in the heat storage tank.
-Depending on the connected consumer, the storage tank is discharged as required.
+The industrial sector accounts for around 30 % of Germany's final energy demand.
+Around two thirds of this is used to generate process heat, which generally produces large amounts of waste heat.
+The waste heat is usually generated at a temperature level that is below the temperature required for the respective processes.
+The SWS project is therefore investigating a high-temperature heat pump in combination with a molten salt heat accumulator.
+The heat pump is used to bring waste heat to a temperature of over 500 °C and store it in the heat accumulator.
+The storage tank is discharged as required depending on the connected consumer.

-In addition to a high-temperature heat pump, a commercial resistance heater is being explored as a further power-to-heat technology (P2H).
+In addition to a high-temperature heat pump, a commercial resistance heater is being investigated as a further power-to-heat (P2H) technology.
 This can also be used to charge a thermal storage unit.
-During time periods with a large supply of renewable electricity and the resulting surplus, negative electricity prices are regularly observed at the electricity exchange.
-With help of the technologies studied, this surplus electricity can be used and, as a result, it can make an additional contribution to grid stability.
-Furthermore, the implementation of P2H technologies in CSP power plants (Concentrating Solar Power) is being investigated.
-This is of particular interest for the location of North Rhine-Westphalia, as industrial companies located here have a high market share in the production of CSP components and also offer services in this area.
-Beyond that, the design of these two P2H technologies in an innovative concept for use as a PV-CSP power plant is being examined.
-Here, low-cost PV electricity will be partially stored in high-temperature heat storage tanks (Carnot battery) for use during times without solar irradiance and will thus be offered as required.
+Negative electricity prices are regularly observed on the electricity exchange at times when there is a large supply of renewable electricity and the resulting surplus.
+With the help of the technologies analysed, this surplus electricity can be used and thus make an additional contribution to grid stability.
+The implementation of P2H technologies in CSP power plants (Concentrating Solar Power) is also being investigated.
+This is of particular interest for the NRW region, as industrial companies based here have a high market share in the manufacture of CSP components and also offer services in this area.
+In addition, the design of these two P2H technologies is being analysed in an innovative concept for use as a PV-CSP power plant.
+Here, cost-effective PV electricity will be partially stored in high-temperature heat storage units (Carnot battery) for times when there is no solar radiation and thus offered in line with demand.

-So far, a market analysis of the process heat demand for various suitable industrial sectors has been carried out for the location of NRW.
-The SIJ has identified and evaluated existing energy-intensive process heat producers and consumers in North Rhine-Westphalia and has made contact with a number of process heat-intensive companies.
+To date, a market analysis of the process heat requirements for various suitable industrial sectors has been carried out for NRW.
+The SIJ has identified and assessed existing energy-intensive process heat producers and consumers in NRW and contacted a selection of process heat-intensive companies.

-Moreover, dynamic simulations of different power-to-heat systems in combination with a molten salt heat storage system for different power classes, working fluids and coupling concepts have already been carried out and partially validated using the Dymola® software.
+In addition, dynamic simulations of various power-to-heat systems in combination with a molten salt heat storage system for different performance classes, working media and coupling concepts have already been carried out and partially validated using the Dymola® software.

 • TSK Flagsol